School of Communication Graduate Programs

-The master’s degrees offered at main campus are Media and Communication Studies and Integrated Marketing Communication.
+The master’s degrees offered at main campus are Integrated Marketing Communication, Media and Communication Studies, and Public Interest Media Communication.
 The Panama City campus offers a master’s degree in Corporate and Public Communication.
-The Tallahassee campus also offers a Ph.D. in communication, with the option of either mass communication or speech communication.
+The Tallahassee campus also offers a Ph.D. in Communication, with the option of either mass communication or speech communication.

 We admit graduate students three times a year.
-Deadline for Fall admission is July 1; Spring admission, Nov.
-1; Summer admission, March 1.
+Deadline for Fall is July 1; Spring is Nov.
+1; Summer is March 1.
 Opportunities for funding are available but limited, so prospective students are encouraged to apply early.
 All applicants for master’s and doctoral programs must satisfy university requirements as well as School of Communication requirements.
-Check out our Graduate Admissions page for more information on the application process.
+Check the Graduate Admissions page for more information on the application process.

-All information about our graduate programs is available on this Web site.
-However, if you prefer to receive printed materials or want to talk to someone after reviewing the Web site, please contact graduate recruiter Betsy Crawford by either e-mail or by telephone at 850-645-9661.
+If you’re interested in receiving printed materials or would like to talk to someone about the program, please contact graduate recruiter Betsy Crawford by either e-mail or by telephone at 850-645-9661.

 Bachelor’s to Master’s in Communication